Chroma Electronic Loads

 The electronic loads would be useless if we didn't have the proper testing fixture at which the PSU's connectors are connected.
 In other words, this testing fixture is the bridge that links the PSU being tested with the electronic loads.

-Monitor & Control Program
+Monitor and Control Program

 In order to monitor and control our Chroma loads, along with the rest of the equipment (oscilloscopes, temperature loggers, data loggers, power analyzer, hotbox heating elements etc.), we developed a software suite which can also record and analyze all output data.